gomathishankar28/ms3_meercq/README.md

 ![Database Schema](https://github.com/gomathishankar28/ms3_meercq/blob/master/static/images/readme/database_schema.jpg?raw=true)

 * The site contains **four** collections which are stored in MongoDB.
-The **users** collection stores the user's username and password which enables the user to create an account and have a profile page.
+The **users** collection stores the username and password of all the registered users.
 The **services** collection stores all the different type of services that it provides contacts for.The **contacts** collection that stores all the contact details for a company like service type, mobile number, email, website, address etc. The **Reviews** section stores the rating, user comments for each company name.

 ## **Surface**

 **Colors**

-In factories, the Color BLUE often marks equipment to be repaired.
-So I have decided to use the colour Blue predominantly across the website.
-Blue (navy) is considered the perfect pick as it reflects trust, confidence and stability which are considered the most important triats for bulding contacts.
+The color palette chosen here is Blue that represents the services that are typically offered by the companies listed on this site.
+As a symbolic representation of all the blue collared services being listed on this site, this aims to have a quick recall with the users.

 **Typography**